g-oikonomou/sensniff/README.md

 ### Sensniff with Contiki

-Contiki currently provides sensniff-compatible projects for two hardware platforms:
+Contiki currently provides sensniff-compatible projects for the following hardware platforms:
+ * Texas Instruments CC2538 devices.
+This will work with a CC2538 EM in CDC-ACM mode, as well as with Srf05EB+CC2538EM over UART. `$(CONTIKI)/examples/cc2530dk/sniffer`.
- * Texas Instruments cc2530 devices.
-This will work with cc2531 USB dongles as well as cc2530 Evaluation Modules on a SmartRF 05 Evaluation Board `$(CONTIKI)/examples/cc2530dk/sniffer`.
+ * Texas Instruments CC2530 devices.
+This will work with CC2531 USB dongles as well as CC2530 Evaluation Modules on a SmartRF 05 Evaluation Board `$(CONTIKI)/examples/cc2530dk/sniffer`.
+Some problems have been reported when using the CC2531 USB dongle.
+See #5.
- * Sensinode N601 USB NanoRouters and N740 NanoSensors `$(CONTIKI)/examples/sensinode/sniffer`.
+ * Sensinode N601 USB NanoRouters and N740 NanoSensors: `$(CONTIKI)/examples/sensinode/sniffer`.
+This has not been tested for a while.
+ * Contiki's port for the OpenMote platform also provides a sniffer example.
+The port is currently under consideration for inclusion in the main Contiki repo.

 ### Sensniff Firmware